codership/documentation/galeracluster/source/documentation/galera-manager-adding-users.rst

    Galera Manager Menu (Figure 1)

-As you can see, there are three choices: *Management*, which brings you back to the primary screen for managing and monitoring Galera Clusters; *Users*, which is where you'll add and remove users for Galera Manager; and *Logout*, which is to log out of Galera Manaager.
+As you can see, there are three choices: *Management*, which brings you back to the primary screen for managing and monitoring Galera Clusters; *Users*, which is where you'll add and remove users for Galera Manager; and *Logout*, which is to log out of Galera Manager.
 If you click on *Users*, you'll see a box similar to the screenshot in Figure 2 below:

 .. figure:: ../images/galera-manager-new-user.png
    :width: 500px